 Horizontalism has come to serve as an important break from the static strategies and categories of analysis that have slowed an aging and vertically inclined Left.
 OWS was to represent its fullest expression yet, though it has a much longer back story and still—one hopes—a promising future.
 But horizontalists such as Graeber and Sitrin will struggle to establish spaces of freedom if they cannot formulate a larger vision for a society.
 Their vision is not—as several on the vertical left have suggested—too utopian but not utopian enough: in seeking out local spaces of freedom, they have confined their ambitions; they have, in fact, come, at times, to mirror the very ideology they hope to resist.
 In his famous retelling of the turtle parable, Clifford Geertz warned that in “the search of all-too-deep-lying turtles,” we have to be careful to not “lose touch with the hard surfaces of life—with the political, economic, stratificatory realities within which men are everywhere contained.”
 This is an ever-present temptation, and one that, in our age of ever more stratification, we must resist.

-David Marcus is associate book editor of Dissent.
+David Marcus is an editor at Dissent.
 He last wrote on the politics of J.M.
 Coetzee.